Planning to travel Down Under sometime before 2025? This blog post from a niche language website may prove invaluable.

-Just like British English, Aussie slang – also known as “strine” – may leave you perplexed but intrigued.
+Just like British English, Aussie slang – also known as “strine” – may leave you perplexed.
 For your own nefarious purposes, as well as food for our Google overlords, here is a rough guide to 5 Australian slang terms to retain and memorize over the long run – because isn’t that what spaced learning is all about?
-Great!
 It’s another internet top 5 list, something we bet you have been longing for.

 A retro, versatile term, “bonzer” is most often used to refer to something which is “excellent” or “remarkable”.
 Australians will use this term as a verb, a noun, or simply an interjection of pleasure.
 “Bonzer” has even made it to the newspaper headlines.

 Example: This beer is bonzer, mate!
 Did you buy it at the Bottle-o down the road?

 Translation: This beer is awesome, friend!
 Did you buy it at the liquor store down the street?

 “Drongo” is a mild insult, often used in an affectionate way.
 This slang term is said to originate from an Australian racehorse of the same name in the 1920s that never managed to win a race, and ended up acquiring a bad reputation.
 The UK or US equivalent might be “dummy” or “nincompoop”.

 Example: He left the stove on and went to Dave’s party – what a drongo!